 The King’s daughter is all glorious within: her clothing is of wrought gold.
 (Psalms 45:13)

 Here we see that the outward clothing of the King’s daughter is the result of her inward condition — she is all glorious within.
-Thus the outward clothing of the King’s daughter is of wrought gold, that is, embroidered or woven “according to a pattern.”
+The outward clothing of the King’s daughter is of wrought gold, that is, embroidered or woven “according to a pattern.”

-Many of these qualities come as a result of cultivating ‘the hidden person of the heart,’ when we adorn ourselves with the precious ‘meek and quiet spirit’ (1Peter 3:3-4), and when we ‘put on’ those qualities listed in Colossians 3:12-14.
+Many of these qualities come as a result of 1) cultivating ‘the hidden person of the heart,’ 2) when we adorn ourselves with the very precious and valuable ‘meek and quiet spirit’ (see 1Peter 3:3-4), and 3) when we ‘put on’ those qualities listed in Colossians 3:12-14.

 Now let us consider the second meaning of the Bride’s clothing, her physical clothing.

-We now look at the Bride’s clothing in the natural or physical aspect of what it means for the Lamb’s wife to ‘be arrayed in fine linen.’
+We now look at the Bride’s clothing in the natural, or physical, realm of what it means for the Lamb’s wife to ‘be arrayed in fine linen.’

-Those who truly follow Messiah — who desire to become obedient to His Word, and make every attempt to walk carefully in Father’s ways — have this inward glory!
-This inward condition ought to have a profound effect on everything we do, not only in our actions and behaviour, but also in our outward appearance.
+Those who truly follow Messiah — those who truly desire to become obedient to His written Word, and make every attempt to walk carefully in Father’s ways — these special ones have this inward glory!
+This inward glorious condition ought to have a profound effect on everything we do, not only in our actions and behaviour, but also in our outward appearance!!
 This is why we can see that the Bride’s outward, physical clothing is portrayed as two very beautiful things — ‘fine linen, clean and white’ and ‘clothing of wrought gold.’

-Because we are the King’s children, and part of Yahuwah’s royal Kingdom, it is fitting and proper that our clothing, in the natural realm, have an elegant quality.
+Because we are the King’s children, and part of Yahuwah’s royal Kingdom, it is fitting and proper that our clothing, in the natural realm, have an elegant and excellent quality.
 There should be nothing sloppy about the King’s children!
-The King’s children ought to be well-dressed [not in an obsessive sense of worldly fashions, but in a Biblical sense], because we represent the Holy One of Israel!
+The King’s children ought to be well-dressed [not in an obsessive sense of worldly fashions, but in the Biblical sense]!
+Why?
+Because we represent the Holy One of Israel!
 Anything less than dressing in neat and modest clothing would be a dishonour to our King.

 Dressing As Royalty

 When we become a Born-Again Believer in Messiah Yahushua, we enter into a royal family!
 Our Father is the KING, Yahuwah Elohim [the LORD God]!
 Father has selected us, and adopted us into His family.
 We are now members of His royal family of heaven.
 Let us therefore seek to clothe ourselves according to the inward glory of a child of the King of Kings.
-(1Peter 2:9; Revelation 1:5-6)!
+(Revelation 1:5a-6 and 1Peter 2:9)!